korjavin/mcp-poc/README.md

         *   *(If using fallback)* For the Bot: `http://localhost:8080/callback` (Adjust port if changed)
         *   *Important:* Ensure these match the `GOOGLE_REDIRECT_URI` in your `.env` file.
     *   Click "Create".
-    *   You will see the Client ID and Client Secret.
-You will also need other details from the downloaded JSON file (like Project ID, Auth URI, Token URI) for the `.env` file. **Do not commit the downloaded JSON file or the `.env` file.**
+    *   You will need the Client ID, Client Secret, Project ID, Auth URI, and Token URI from the downloaded `credentials.json` file to populate the `.env` file in the next step. **Do not commit the downloaded JSON file or the `.env` file.**

 3.  **Configure Environment Variables:**
-    *   Create a `.env` file by copying the example:
+    *   Create a `.env` file in the project root by copying the example:
         ```bash
         cp .env.example .env
         ```